BrandTrump/Wassp-Project/README.md

 - How to use react spring for some basic animations.

 ### Challenges
-- Adding advanced custom fields post types to graphql.
+- Adding advanced custom fields post types to wpgraphql.